Email marketing is still an essential element of any business.

 - A higher time investment when it comes to carrying out marketing campaigns

-If you are just starting out and don’t have many clients yet, you actually don’t need an email marketing software or even a whole CRM real estate marketing suite yet.
+If you are starting out and don’t have many clients yet, you don’t need email marketing software or even a whole CRM real estate marketing suite.

-Because first, you will be on a shoestring budget, and second (even more important), the time investment to learn the software might be higher than using just your email program (e.g. Gmail) and a free CRM (Google Excel, or Podio).
+Because first, you will be on a shoestring budget, and second (even more important), the time investment in learning the software might be higher than using just your email program (e.g., Gmail) and a free CRM (Google Excel or Podio).

-Later, once you have a larger number of prospects, potential clients and/or past clients, it might be worthwhile to go for an email marketing software or an all-in-one real estate marketing suite.
+Later, once you have more prospects, potential clients, and/or past clients, it might be worthwhile to go for email marketing software or an all-in-one real estate marketing suite.

-But let’s say you are at this point and for whichever reason, you want to go with an email marketing provider such as MailChimp.
+But let’s say you are at this point, and for whatever reason, you want to go with an email marketing provider such as MailChimp.

 For this, we will take a closer look at the features MailChimp has to offer in the next section.

-MailChimp’s features can be grouped into audience management, creative tools, marketing automation, and insights and analytics.
+MailChimp’s features can be grouped into audience management, creative tools, marketing automation, insights, and analytics.

 1) Audience Management